Finding Help For Your Pet

 Non-profit Corporation so your surrender donation is tax deductible.

 Note that we are strictly limited to

 dogs under 10 lbs.

-We are located in the Pacific Northwest, near to Portland Oregon.
+NOTE: The dog must be brought to us and we are located in the Pacific Northwest, near to Portland Oregon.

 Life is an opportunity, benefit from it.

 Life is an adventure, dare it.

 Life is too precious, do not destroy it.